cehrett/social_media_frame_analysis/README.md

 The script will store the embeddings at `data/frame_embeddings.json`.

-## Frame-clustering
+## Frame clustering

 This script clusters the frames found in the frame extraction step, with the intention of providing cluster labels such that each cluster contains frames which are rough paraphrases of each other.
 Note that the clustering tends not to be sensitive to negation, and thus "Joe Biden is too old to be president" and "Joe Biden is not too old to be president" may be clustered together.
 Thus the frame-clusters may be said to represent *topics* rather than frames.

 The script uses a two-step clustering process.
 First, these embeddings are dimension-reduced (using UMAP) to 50 dimensions.
 Second, the dimension-reduced embeddings are clustered using HDBScan.
 Unlike the frame extraction step (which queries OpenAI to run the LLM), all of this computation is performed locally.

-This script requires as input the file `frames.csv` produced by the frame extraction script.
-It produces as output a file `clusters.csv` with two columns: 'id' and 'cluster_label'.
+This script requires as input the file `frame_extraction_results.csv` produced by the frame extraction script.
+It produces as output a file `frame_cluster_results.csv` with two columns: 'id' and 'cluster_label'.

 ## Analysis dashboard notebook

 This Jupyter notebook facilitates analysis of the frame-clusters, particularly in relation to sentiment and to other binary variables of interest present in your data.
 E.g., if some accounts are known to come from a coordinated disinformation campaign, this notebook would facilitate the comparison of those accounts' posts with the other posts in the data.

 The notebook includes instructions guiding its use.

+## Baysian account clustering

+This script uses any available (potentially weak) markers of unusual account status, along with frame-clusters expressed in the posts, to cluster the accounts.

+To run this script, you will need:

+1. A csv containing the top unusual/suspicious frame-clusters, as output by the script `find_suspicious_frame_clusters.py`.
+2. A csv containing the author ids, flags, and number of posts, as output by the script `find_suspicious_frame_clusters.py`.
+3. A csv containing the frame-cluster usage information per each account, as output by the script `find_suspicious_frame_clusters.py`.